 If you watch the video, you'll see how these pileups occur: drivers are going too fast for conditions and simply have no idea what lies ahead of them.
 Once they realize it, it's too late, and roads are too slippery to stop in time.
 Highways can be closed for hours (or days) before a massive pileup can be completely cleared away.
 Given the dangers posed by travel during snow squalls, the National Weather Service is trying to improve public awareness about snow squalls and has created snow-squall related forecast products.
 This short video (3:29) from January 2018 that Dr. Jon Nese created for Penn State's Weather World television program shows just how common snow-squall related major accidents are and summarizes what the National Weather Service is doing to help alert the public about impending snow squalls.

 While snow squalls can happen just about anywhere that wintry weather occurs, the Great Lakes region again tends to be a hotbed for them.
 If you watched Dr. Nese's video, you saw that there were nine major pileups related to snow squalls on Pennsylvania highways alone in just a six year period.
 Hopefully, improved warning about snow squalls will reduce the number of snow-squall related accidents.
 It's always a good idea to stay up on the latest weather forecast to see if snow squalls are possible.
 If they are, you may want to delay your travel, or if you must travel during times when snow squalls will be around, make sure to reduce your speed, turn on your headlights, and prepare for driving conditions that can change in a matter of seconds.
 Slamming on your brakes often results in losing control of your vehicle in slick conditions, which increases the odds of multi-vehicle crashes.
+But, ultimately, there is no safe place on a highway in a snow squall, so it's best to get off the highway entirely if possible when they occur.

 Snow squalls give a good example of a danger posed by convective weather, but we've just scratched the surface.
 In the next lesson, we'll focus on a wide variety of dangerous weather caused by convection, with a main focus on severe thunderstorms.